phase2/particle/README.md

 Pattern Lab Starter lints js and scss files.
 Read more on js linting [here](https://www.npmjs.com/package/grunt-jsonlint) and scss [here](https://github.com/sasstools/grunt-sass-lint).

-## ECMAScript 6 support

-Use JavaScript from the future today!
-Any ES6 written in "js/es6/" will be compiled to "js/compiled-from-es6.js" via [Babel](https://babeljs.io) (using `grunt-babel`).
-If you need to compile just this, run `grunt babel`.

 ## Visual Regression Testing

 **New Feature in Testing**